Implementing Two-Factor Authentication (2FA) Follow

 - Navigate to the Two-Factor Authentication (2FA) Settings option

-- Check the box to activate Two-Factor Authentication (2FA)
+- Click the switch to the "On" position to activate Two-Factor Authentication (2FA)

 - Mobile numbers will be required for all users to enable 2FA.